graphile/graphile.github.io/src/pages/postgraphile/make-process-schema-plugin.md

 - Validating the schema against your custom logic
 - Replacing the schema with a mocked version or a derivative version (e.g. stitching it with another schema)
-- Integrating with third-party libraries such as `graphql-middleware` or `graphql-shield` which mutate the GraphQLSchema after it has been constructed
+- Integrating with third-party libraries

 The plugin accepts one argument: a schema processing function which will be called with the generated schema and must either return the same schema (e.g. if